 Michaela Kelley Canterbury has been practicing law for more than 20 years.
-She focuses on insurance litigation and personal injury cases and has helped clients all over south-central Alaska in court, arbitrations, and mediations.
+She primarily focuses on insurance litigation and personal injury cases, but is also known for the successful litigation of sexual assault, workplace harassment, medical malpractice, and other serious physical injuries, helping clients all over south-central Alaska in court, arbitrations, and mediations.

 Michaela has worked as a volunteer moderator and teacher for the Anchorage Youth Court and the Chugiak High School mock trial program.
-She is the past President and current Vice President of the Alaska Association for Justice (formerly known as The Alaska Association of Trial Lawyers) and is a member of the Alaska and Anchorage Bar Associations.
-Michaela also serves on the Lawyers Assistance Committee of the Alaska Bar Association.
+She is the past President of the the Alaska Association of Trial Lawyers and currently sits on the board to advance the professional development of its members.
+Michaela is also a member of the Alaska and Anchorage Bar Associations and serves on the Lawyers Assistance Committee of the Alaska Bar Association.

 Michaela and her husband, Chris, went to the same high school in Chugiak, where she cheered for his hockey team.
 They now work side by side, have two children, and live in the Eagle River valley.

 - Gonzaga University Law School, Washington, DC, 1994.
 J.D.